Digizuite/Digizuite.SDK/docs/readme.md

 system like `Microsoft.Extensions.DependencyInjection` to manage the Digizuite services.
 In fact if you are using dotnet core, we provide an extension method `AddDigizuite` for quickly adding the Digizuite services to your service provider.
-You should also make sure to register an instance of `Digizuite.Models.Configuration` so the services knows how to interact with the Digizuite.
+You should also make sure to register an instance of `Digizuite.Models.DigizuiteConfiguration` so the services knows how to interact with the Digizuite.

 To test that everything is working you can fire of a basic search using `ISearchService`:
 ```c#